Kjaerandsen/golang-transaction-processor/README.md

 Total time estimate: 11h 30m
 Total time spent: 6h 22m
 The estimated difficulty was pretty accurate, but i was too lenient on the time estimates.

+## Second delivery notes:
+The program now uses integers instead of floats, and runs much faster.
+A whole unit test round which includes writing a million records twice and all the functions, plus reading all the files takes less than a second on my computer.
+New helper functions have been created which makes some functions a lot shorter in length, (readfromfile).
+I had some trouble with rounding due to an error with writing to file (1.00 got written as 1 instead).
+Consts are implemented for some values used in several places.
+Unit tests now test more generate values.

+## Time tracking for the second delivery:
+1. generateRandomTxs function rewrite: Estimated 30m, spent 30m.
+2. New write to file function with buffer: Estimated 45m, spent 45m.
+3. Unit test update & upgrade: Estimated 30m, spent 15m.
+4. Better rounding algorithm.: Estimated 45m, spent 1h 45m.
+5. New ReadFromFile functions: Estimated 45m, spent 45m.
+6. generateFees and earnings rewrite: Estimated 45m, spent 45m.
+7. Final touches and consts: Estimated 1h, spent 30m.

+Total time estimate: 5h
+Total time spent:    5h 15m
+Combined time spent: 11h 37m